wp-plugins/the-events-calendar/readme.txt

 The Events Calendar plugin enables you to rapidly create and manage events using the post editor.
 Features include optional Eventbrite integration, Google Maps integration as well as default templates such as a calendar grid and event list for streamlined one click installation.

+Looking to track attendees, sell tickets and more?
+Go download the Eventbrite for The Events Calendar plugin (http://wordpress.org/extend/plugins/eventbrite-for-the-events-calendar/).
+Eventbrite is a free service that provides the full power of a conference ticketing system.
+This plugin upgrades The Events Calendar with all the basic Eventbrite controls without ever leaving the wordpress post editor.
+Don't have an Eventbrite account?
+No problem, use the following link to set one up: http://www.eventbrite.com/r/simpleevents.

 = The Events Calendar =

 * Manage event details right from your post editor